 These supplementary conditions have helped dissuade many H-1B candidates to apply for jobs in America.
 Foreign applicants already must go through an extensive search for a sponsor, an oversaturated lottery, strict stipulations, and a lengthy process to get the H-1B.

 In April 2017, Trump told federal agencies to put into action a “Buy American, Hire American” initiative, which instructs government agencies to change certain federal laws that go against American manufacturing.
-Many of the concerns that have been addressed by the Trump Administration have been directed to the tech industry claiming that tech companies abuse the inexpensive cost of foreign labor and take advantage of a broken system.
+Many of the concerns that have been addressed by the Trump Administration have been directed to the tech industry claiming that tech companies abuse the inexpensive cost of foreign labour and take advantage of a broken system.

 Tech Companies and the Necessity of Foreign Workers